The Country House has its own good-natured spirit who died tragically.

 A) Patrons waiting for a table will hear their names called by a woman’s voice, but when they go up to the hostess, it isn’t their turn yet!

-B) One hears footsteps walking through the restaurant’s dining room, which aren’t accountable to a living person.
+B) One hears footsteps through the restaurant’s dining room, which aren’t connected to a living person.

 C) When patrons go into one of the stalls in the woman’s bathroom, they hear someone in the stall next to them, opening and closing the door.
 There is no one living there.